 Religion and What to Wear in Azerbaijan

-Azerbaijan identifies itself as a Muslim country.
+As I mentioned, Azerbaijan identifies itself as a Muslim country but it is mostly secular.
 That might have you thinking that you need to dress conservatively, to cover your arms and legs and to be modest much like travelling in the Middle East, right?
 Not exactly.

 Though the official religion of Azerbaijan is Islam, it is a largely secular country and very few people actually practice the religion.
 It was unusual to me to see the beautiful minarets of so many ancient mosques scattered around Baku but to find there were no calls to prayer.